ToVinhKhang/ToVinhKhang/README.md

 <br />
 _• Know how to make developers clearly understand the requirements._
 <br />
-_• Support end-users with incidents or requests regarding business processes that have been implemented and provide User documentation._
+_• Support end-users with incidents or requests regarding business processes that have been implemented and provide user guide docs._
 <br />

 <img align="left" alt="AstahUML" width="40px" src="https://thichvn.com/wp-content/uploads/2019/01/Astah-Professional-logo.png" />